kiplagatkelvin/kiplagatkelvin.github.io/content/posts/uncomplicated-firewal-setup/index.md

 data-width="1062" data-height="66" />
 </figure>

--   [Allow outgoing: Permits all outbound traffic so your system can connect to external servers.]{#43c1}
+-   Allow outgoing: Permits all outbound traffic so your system can connect to external servers.

 Step 2: Allow SSH Connections\
 If you are using SSH to remotely connect to your Kali Linux system, it's